Universal functors on symmetric quotient stacks of Abelian varieties: Abelian Surfaces

 \begin{rmk} Since $\cO_E(E)\simeq\cO_q(-2)$, we can use projection formula to see that $\sH_k\simeq \MM_{\cO(-kE/2)}\sH_0$ and hence $T_{\sH_k}\simeq \MM_{\cO(-kE/2)}T_{\sH_0}\MM_{\cO(kE/2)}$ by \eqref{conjugatePtwist}. \end{rmk}

 The fact that $\sym_2$ is a cyclic group means we can apply the results of \cite{krug2017derived} in this situation.
-More precisely, if we view \eqref{BKR-diagram} as a flop diagram then a special case of \cite[Corollary 4.27]{krug2017derived} states that we have the following `flop-flop=twist' result:
+More precisely, if we view \eqref{BKR-diagram} as a flop diagram of the corresponding global quotient stacks, then a special case of \cite[Corollary 4.27]{krug2017derived} states that we have the following `flop-flop=twist' result:

 \begin{rmk} In order to translate \cite[Theorem 4.26 \& Corollary 4.27]{krug2017derived} into expressions like \eqref{flopflop=Horja}, we need to set $n=2$ and then make the following notational substitutions: $\cL=\cO(E/2)$, $\chi=\alt$, $\Theta=\sH_0$ and $\Xi=\delta_*\circ\triv_1^{\sym_2}$, where $\delta:A\to A^{(2)}$ is the diagonal embedding.
 As stated, their `flop-flop=twist' result reads as $\Psi\Phi\simeq T_{\sH_0}\MM_{\cO(-E)}$ but this can easily be manipulated into our statement in \eqref{flopflop=Horja} by using Proposition \ref{Horja} as follows: It would be interesting to know how \eqref{flopflop=Horja} generalises to higher dimensions. \end{rmk}